Efficient high-resolution refinement in cryo-EM with stochastic gradient descent: Numerical experiments

-The dataset used in this section is derived from the Electron Microscopy Public Image Archive database entry EMPIAR-10076 of the bacterial ribosome, where $N=50000$ images of $192 \times 192$ pixels are selected and whose pose variables have been computed using RELION.
+The dataset used in this section is derived from the Electron Microscopy Public Image Archive database entry EMPIAR-10076 of the bacterial ribosome, where $N=30000$ images of $192 \times 192$ pixels are selected and whose pose variables have been computed using RELION\footnote{ The parameters were first obtained from the CryoDRGN tutorial~\cite{zhong_cryodrgn_2021}, converted to RELION format using Pyem~\cite{asarnow_pyem_2019} and then further processed in RELION~\cite{scheres_relion_2012}.
+Specifically, one round of 3D refinement and one round of 3D classification with 8 classes were performed, followed by one final 3D refinement of one of the resulting homogeneous classes, consisting of $N=33026$ particles, to a resolution of $4.2$ \AA. $N=30000$ particles were selected at random from the resulting homogeneous class.
+While the complete removal of all continuous heterogeneity is not relevant for this paper and therefore has not been attempted, the resulting dataset is still a good approximation of the EMD-8455 and EMD-8456 discrete classes associated with the EMPIAR-10076 entry. }.
 The condition number of the reconstruction problem for this dataset with the computed pose variables is shown in Figure~\ref{fig:cond number plots real data}(a) for increasing values of the maximum Fourier radius $R$.
 Nearest-neighbor interpolation has been used for this figure, and therefore the condition number has been computed using~\eqref{eq:cond H}.
-The condition number grows quickly with the resolution, and at the maximum radius $R$ corresponding to the grid side length $M=192$, it is of the order of $10^7$.
-Note that the bound in Proposition~\eqref{prop:cond} and equations~\eqref{eq:cond number radius}-\eqref{eq:cond number p}, shown as the solid blue line in Figure~\ref{fig:cond number plots real data}(a), holds for the condition number when no CTF is included, shown as the red, dashed line.
-Because the CTF has magnitude less than one at the origin, the numerator in~\eqref{eq:cond H} is smaller that in the case when no CTF is used, and therefore the condition number computed in this setting, shown in the green dashdot line, is not always larger than the bound and plateaus at a lower value at high resolution.
-Moreover, in this plot we see the effect of the non-uniform orientations.
-In particular, above a certain radius (here approximately at 20 voxels from the origin), there are voxels that are not projected to any image pixels (namely their voxel mapping set $\Omega_j$ has cardinality zero) and therefore the condition number reaches $O(1/\lambda)$, in contrast to the plot shown in Figure~\ref{fig:cond number plots}(a), where uniform orientations have been simulated.
-The non-uniform orientations are seen in the cross-section of the diagonal of the Hessian matrix $H$ in Figure~\ref{fig:cond number plots real data}(b), which also shows the effect of the CTF.
+The condition number grows quickly with the resolution, and at the maximum radius $R$ corresponding to the grid side length $M=192$, it is of the order of $10^2$.
+The bound in Proposition~\eqref{prop:cond} and equations~\eqref{eq:cond number radius}-\eqref{eq:cond number p}, shown as the solid blue line in Figure~\ref{fig:cond number plots real data}(a), holds for the condition number when no CTF is included, shown as the red, dashed line.
+While the theory in Section~\ref{sec:main} does not handle the case when CTF is used, we will show empirically in Section~\ref{sec:experiments results} that the same trend of the ill-conditionning increasing with the resolution holds when the particle images, extracted from true micrographs, are corrupted by the CTF.
+To see why the theory does not apply, note that because the CTF has magnitude less than one at the origin and it oscillates around zero, the numerator in~\eqref{eq:cond H} is smaller than in the case when no CTF is used, and therefore the condition number computed in this setting, shown in the green dashdot line, is not always larger than the theoretical lower bound.
+Figure~\ref{fig:cond number plots real data}(b), showing a one-dimensional cross-section through the diagonal of the Hessian both with and without CTF in the same setting as in Figure~\ref{fig:cond number plots real data}(a), explains the shape of the green curve in Figure~\ref{fig:cond number plots real data}(a): both the minimum and the maximum values of $\text{diag}(H)$ occur in the interval $[0,20]$ (in voxels).
+The effect of the CTF is further illustrated in Figure~\ref{fig:cond number plots real data}(c), in the two-dimensional cross-section of the diagonal of the Hessian matrix $H$ in the case when trilinear interpolation is used.
+While the CTF leads to a Hessian condition number that is lower than the one without CTF, the difficulty of the underlying inverse problem is not decreased: as the CTF removes information from the images, the difficulty of the reconstruction problem is actually increased.